oloed/webactors/README.md

 the given actor, provided there wasn't already an existing link between them.

-`link` will raise an error if the named actor is dead or doesn't exist.
+If the specified actor doesn't exist, then `link` will kill the current actor.

 ### WebActors.unlink(actor_id)